Pranay-Vaka/8080-emulator/diary.md

 recompile all over again.
 Right now what I did was take a look into the pc and opcodes once the program ran to 8189.
 It's giving me weird stuff.
 But great practice for when I use debuggers properly

+## Date: 2025-09-24

+### Thoughts
+Going to work on fixing the main loop and also fixing the hardware read in and write out so that we can read user inputs and draw to the screen